Originally published January 29, 2019. Updated March 31, 2022.

-Whether you call them Black and Whites, Half and halfs, Halfmoons or Unity cookies, they still taste the same.
-More tiny cake than cookie, they have a thick spongy texture flavored with vanilla and a hint of lemon and almond.
+Whether you call them Black and Whites, Half and halfs, Half-moon cookies or Unity cookies, they still taste the same.
 In keeping with tradition, you’re supposed to get a little black and a little white with each bite.
 Enjoy!

-- They are easy to make.
+- SIMPLE: They are easy to make.
+I've even included a step by step video below!

 What Is a Black and White Cookie?